Originally published July 2015, updated in Feb 2025.

 Bagno a Ripoli: Match Ball Country Club

 Prestigious tennis club south of the city, membership tends to run through generations.
-Avoid the court along the Arno or bathe in mosquito repellant before play.
+Avoid the court along the Arno or bathe in mosquito repellent before play.
 10 clay / 3 synthetic grass / 3 plexisurface + swimming pool, restaurant, gym. matchballfirenze.it

 Florence south side